 Thai fish cakes

-Add a 2cm piece of ginger, tablespoon of tamari, red chilli to taste and lime juice and zest instead of lemon.
+Add a 2cm piece of finely grated ginger, tablespoon of tamari (or liquid aminos for soy-free), red chilli to taste and lime juice and zest instead of lemon.
 Steaming them will give a more authentic result and serve with sweet chilli sauce.

-Either leave off the coating or coat in polenta instead.
+Either leave off the coating or coat in rice-crumbs instead.
 This will give more of a 'fish finger' finish.